 List of Services offered by Service Ontario include:

 - Growing a business requires permits and licenses.
-The BizPal service has been developed to help businesses understand what permits and licenses the Federal, Provincial and City of Toronto require.
+The BizPal service has been developed to help businesses understand what permits and licenses the Federal, Provincial and City of Toronto governments require.

 Business Info Line